 - Studio microphones

 When you record using some of those equipment in the list you usually get mono or stereo audio output.
 However in binaural recording, not only will you achieve a clearer sound quality, you’ll also capture a more detailed audio; thanks to the very sophisticated microphones especially made for this particular purpose.

 What are the different types of binaural microphones in the market

 Three types of binaural microphones are currently available in the market: The dummy head, the lavalier type and the in-ear-type binaural microphones.
 Sarah has used the in-ear-type binaural microphones in this particular recording.

 What is a binaural recording

 A binaural recording can be accomplished by using those special type of microphones mentioned above.
 One very popular brand when people talk about binaural recording is the Sound Professionals.
-The result of the audio recording is almost similar to stereo quality, but comparably has so much more details and audio information than what stereo has.
+The result of the audio recording is almost similar to stereo quality, but comparably can capture so much more details and audio information than what stereo has.